Adapted Physical Education

-All graduate students in the concentration will learn core concepts related to assessment and remedial exercise theory.
-The curriculum provides an interdisciplinary approach, with students taking courses in adapted physical education, special education, and rehabilitation and disability studies.
+All graduate students in the concentration will learn core concepts related to designing, implementing, and assessing within adapted physical education programs.
+The curriculum provides an interdisciplinary approach with students selecting from a menu of courses in physical education, special education, health promotion, exercise science, psychology, and counseling.
 Fieldwork with emphasis on public school adapted physical education programs, with additional placements in recreational, geriatric, clinical, and social agencies, will prepare you to start and succeed in your career.

 Students entering the adapted physical education concentration who have not earned an undergraduate degree in physical education, and who wish to attain teacher certification, must also satisfy the requirements for the physical education teacher licensure program.